artemisia0/MemoryPool/README.md

 MemoryPool class constructor body is almost empty.
 It initializes some fields and does assertions.
 Destructor calls 'free' function from libc on all allocated by 'malloc' function memory pointers (which are stored in block list).

-### Different information for advanced users
+### Different information
 MemoryPool is a class which is non-copyable (if you will try to copy MemoryPool instance then it must not even compile, deep copying is not supported).
-The minimal possible size of object that MemoryPool instance will allocate is **sizeof(void*)**.
+The minimal possible size of object that MemoryPool instance can allocate is _sizeof(void*)_.
 This is because of use of a singly-linked list where every list node points to a next list node.
-All methods (except dtors) have qualifier **noexcept** because they must never throw.
+All methods (except dtors) have qualifier **noexcept** because they never throw.

 ## Notes